JasminTazli/DNDProject/Blog6.md

 - As a user, I want to view Nilfisk’s environmental KPIs to enhance sustainability and share progress with customers.
 - As an admin, I want a secure login to access all relevant data.
-- As an admin, I want to add data to keep sustainability metrics accurate and up-to-date for reporting.
+- As an admin, I want to add, edit and delete data to keep sustainability metrics accurate and up-to-date for reporting.
 - As a user, I want an "About" page to learn about the ESG report and understand Nilfisk's sustainability initiatives and reporting methods.

 </em>